esbenlykke/2021_olympics/README.md

 # 2021_olympics
 Kaggle dataset exploration

-First commit from RStudio"importet medals data"
+First commit from RStudio

-"/n trying new line"
-"  skip the damn line"
+New line